Aaron Judge Player Props: Yankees vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have a 4.19 team ERA that ranks 15th across all league pitching staffs.
+- The Marlins pitching staff is first in MLB with a collective 9.6 strikeouts per nine innings.

-- Marlins pitchers combine to allow 133 total home runs at a rate of 1.1 per game (to rank 14th in baseball).
+- The Marlins have a 4.23 team ERA that ranks 16th across all MLB pitching staffs.

-- The lefty's last appearance came on Saturday against the Texas Rangers, when he threw 5 1/3 innings, surrendering four earned runs while giving up six hits.
+- The right-hander last pitched on Sunday against the Texas Rangers, when he went six innings, allowing four earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.